-- Wiring the circuit board is a quick and simple task. - Clearly labeled connections. - No additional relays typically required. - Circuit Board manages thermostat calls and puts out appropriate control signals to the WEG VFD to initiate fan speed. - Circuit board is capable of controlling boilers, dual purpose hot water heaters, heat pumps, and geothermal systems, as well as our manufactured slide-in electric strip heaters (ESH). - The circuit board is also designed to send control signals to cooling sources such as condensing units, chillers, heat pumps and geothermal systems. - •Circuit board features an auxiliary relay with dry contact connections, so that any applications requiring 24v, 120v, 230v or dry contacts (boilers, hot water heaters, heat pumps & humidifiers) can be automatically started when there is a call for heat. - Circulator timer chip is provided to prevent water stagnation in potable water systems and to provide pump rotor protection for water source heating and cooling.
+- · Wiring the circuit board is a quick and simple task. - · Clearly labeled connections. - · No additional relays typically required. - When the circuit board is set to "Auto", it allows for automatic airflow adjustments, according to the static pressure of the supply air, making zoning a breeze. - "Manual" mode allows for direct speed control of the fan anywhere from 0-100% capability. - Fan speeds in both functions are individually set for cooling, heating and constant fan using the three trim pots located on the circuit board. - Circuit board is capable of controlling boilers, dual purpose hot water heaters, heat pumps, and geothermal systems, as well as our manufactured slide-in electric strip heaters (ESH). - The circuit board is also designed to send control signals to cooling sources such as condensing units, chillers, heat pumps and geothermal systems. - Circuit board features an auxiliary relay with dry contacts connections, so that any applications requiring 24v, 120v, 230v or dry contacts (boilers, hot water heaters, heat pumps & humidifiers) can be automatically started when there's a call for heat. - Circulator timer chip is provided to prevent water stagnation in potable water systems and to provide pump rotor protection for water source heating and cooling.

-- If you wish to have the timer cycle operate at a specific time of day, simply turn off power to the air handler unit for ten seconds at that time, and then turn the power back on. - If you do not need to use the timer, move the jumper header from the On pins to the Off pins and it will be disabled. - Circuit board is equipped with an emergency disconnect feature.
-If there's an emergency this feature will de-energize all fan speeds and 24 volt signals. - For this emergency disconnect feature to be active, a jumper header must be removed from the pins located close to the emergency disconnect terminal strip.
-(H1)
+- If you wish to have the timer cycle operate at a specific time of day, simple turn off power to the air handler unit for ten seconds at that time and then turn the power back on. - If you do not need to use the timer, move the jumper header from the On pins to the Off pins and it will be disabled. - Circuit board is equipped with an emergency disconnect feature.
+If there's an emergency this feature will de-energizing all fan speeds and connected equipment. - For this emergency disconnect feature to be active a jumper header must be remove from the pins located close to the emergency disconnect terminal strip. - A fan delay is programmed into the circuit board.
+This delay will prevent the fan from starting for 20 seconds on cooling, 30 seconds on heating, and purge for 30 seconds on shut-down.
+This delay is beneficial in certain applications to give the heating or cooling equipment a "head start" before the fan turns on.